 ZenMate can hide your true IP address and circumvent state censorship.ZenMate features and highlights:

-Compatibility with this software may vary, but will generally run fine on Microsoft Windows 8, Windows 7, Windows Vista and Windows XP.
+Compatibility with this software may vary, but will generally run fine under Microsoft Windows 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
 A separate x64 version may be available from ZenGuard.